 6. Photosynthesis:

 Photosynthesis is a vital process in which plants convert light energy into chemical energy.
-Plants absorb light energy from the sun and use it to convert carbon dioxide and water into glucose (a form of sugar) and oxygen.
+So plants absorb light energy from the sun and use it to convert carbon dioxide and water into glucose (a form of sugar) and oxygen.
 The light energy is transformed into chemical energy stored in the bonds of glucose molecules.
 The law of conservation of energy ensures that the amount of light energy absorbed is equal to the chemical energy stored in glucose, plus any energy lost as heat.

 7. Human Body: